Diffuse scattering in metallic tin polymorphs

 The measured phonon energies and IXS intensities are in good agreement with the calculation in the illustrated direction.
 The three-dimensional isosurface of diffuse scattering intensities, depicted in Fig. \ref{fig:TDS_planes} f), allows one to identify the shape of diffuse features.
 We note plate-like, elongated cross-like and asymmetric shapes.
 The topology of the diffuse scattering is in fact quite complex and its investigation requires a fine sampling of 3D reciprocal space.
 The inspection of only a few planes in reciprocal space may provide an incomplete picture, the authors of a previous study \cite{takahashi_ngkkk_2006} could only identify rod-like features.

 The study on $\beta$-tin was extended to $\gamma$-tin.
-Calculated dispersion relations along high symmetry directions are compared to experimental results from INS \cite{ivanov_jpf_1987} in Fig. \ref{fig:g-tin_dispersion}.
-The calculation describes the experimental results very well, including the phonon anomalies.
+Also the $\gamma$ phase exhibits a well defined equilibrium structure with a total static energy which is 1.85 meV per atom higher than in $\beta$-tin.
+Taking into account the zero-point contributions to the internal energy, the $\beta$-phase results to be more stable than the $\gamma$-phase by 0.78 meV at 0 K. The obtained dispersion relations along selected high symmetry directions and phonon density of states are presented in Fig. \ref{fig:g-tin_dispersion} and compared to experimental results from INS \cite{ivanov_jpf_1987}.
+We note, that the calculation describes the experimental results very well, including the phonon anomalies.
 Reciprocal space sections of diffuse scattering as obtained from experiment and calculated TDS are confronted to the results of $\beta$-tin in Fig. \ref{fig:TDS_beta_gamma}.
 The diffuse scattering in $\gamma$-tin is almost perfectly reproduced by the calculation.
 The similarity of the compared TDS intensity distributions of $\beta$ and $\gamma$-tin can be appreciated.